-Westbury-on-Severn C of E Primary School values the contribution that every unique child and young person can make, and welcomes the diversity of culture, religion and intellectual style.
+Westbury-on-Severn C of E Primary School values the contribution that every child and young person can make and welcomes the diversity of culture, religion and intellectual style.
 The school seeks to raise academic achievement and encourage positive social integration and development by removing barriers to learning and improving physical and curricular access for all.
-In this way, we aim to fulfil our school vision, so that all may flourish as unique children of God.

 All children and young people with SEND are fully valued, respected and equal members of the school.
 As such provision for pupils with SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEND.
-The governing body, headteacher, SENDco and all other members of staff have important responsibilities.
-Through this partnership we are ensuring we are achieving together and learning for life.
+The governing body, headteacher, SENco and all other members of staff have important responsibilities.